soliton4/nodeMirror/README.md

 `
 http://127.0.0.1:3000/
 `

+## miscellaneous

-this is still beta. but i am using this for development so you can expect more.
+i am using this for my development so you can expect more.
-i am getting pretty comfortable with this project. maybe i will release 0.1 soon.

 the npm distribution is a release build

-check out my git page to get the development version which you can use to customize node-mirror
+check out my git page to get the development version which you can use to customize NodeMirror
-there is a build script that lets you build your own node-mirror
+call the build script to make your own version of NodeMirror

+`
+cd build
+./build.sh
+`

-to switch of the experimental terminal or debugger use this command line parameters
+to switch of the terminal or the experimental debugger use this command line parameters

 `
 node node_modules/node-mirror/bin/nodeMirror.js --no-terminal --no-debug `